emipa606/BloodPactRitual/README.md

 - **Allow blood pacts with animals** (enabled by default): Your colonists can make blood pacts with tamed animals.
 The pact power will be based on the presence (or absence) of a Bond between the two, but will be on the low side.
 As some animals are fairly strong (Thrumbo), this might create some unbalance.
 - **Recruit prisoners with blood pact** (enabled by default): Prisoners may be forced into your colony by creating a blood pact between them and one of your colonist.
 They might be quite unhappy about it though.
 - **Allow pawn revolt** (enabled by default): Involved pawns may botch a blood pact ritual by going berserk if they strongly oppose to it.
-If they're not able to revolt (option is disabled, or downed pawns) they will get a strong mood debuff instead.
+If they&apos;re not able to revolt (option is disabled, or downed pawns) they will get a strong mood debuff instead.

   - *colonists: based on mood, and opinion of the other pawn*